Calafell – Costa Dorada

 Calafell has a rich heritage that has been formed over the centuries.
 From prehistoric caves to buildings and houses of the twentieth century, through the medieval Iberian and Roman settlements.
 One of the highlights in Calafell is the wonderful Iberian Citadell of Calafell.
 A landmark and another one of Calafell’s attractions, is the Santa Creu Castle, which has wonderful views over the surrounding landscape.
 The hill where it is perched was fortified during the first half of the 11th century.
 Today you can see the remains, including some tombs which are carved in the rocks.

 A great activity for when you are on a holiday with small kids is to go to the Playa Aquapark.
-This aquapark is an open water park on the ocean.
-The park is opened all week from 10 am to 8 pm.
+This water park is an open water park on the ocean.
+The park is open all week from 10:00-20:00.
 The season is from 1 June till 30 September and the tickets cost 10€ for 1 hour.

 Beaches in Calafell

-Calafell is home to five kilometers of uninterrupted beach, that is divided into three beaches: Playa de Calafell, Playa de Segur Coindre and Beach and Lake Mas Mel.
-The beaches in Calafell are ideal for family tourism.
+Home to five kilometres of uninterrupted beach, that is divided into three beaches: Playa de Calafell, Playa de Segur Coindre and Beach and Lake Mas Mel.
+The beaches are ideal for family tourism.
 Calafell has been known as “the beach of the bottle,” the quality of the sand and the water, the tranquility of the sea and the softness of the slopes when entering the sea.

 - By car: Get on B-20 from Carrer de Sepúlveda, C-31 and Exit 195A.
 Follow C-32 to TV-2126.
 Take exit 6 from C-32.
 Take Ctra.
 Bellvei/C-31 to Carrer Priorat in Calafell.
 It takes around 1 hour from Barcelona.